 I shook my head.
 “I don’t know.”

-I slit it open with my letter opener, and pulled out five sheets of type written-paper.
-Then I looked closer.
+I slit it open and pulled out five sheets of type written paper.
+I looked closer.
 No, not from a typewriter, I noticed.
 These were laser printed documents.
 I leafed quickly through them.

 “What the devil is this?”
-I asked, my eyes going wide. the only thing on it readable was the first page.
+My eyes went wide.
+The only thing on it readable was the first page.
 Everything else was page after page of neatly arranged gibberish.

 “What do have there?” the Sheriff asked.